Open Bible Data Home About News OET Key

 dove,my in/on/at/with,clefts the,rock in/on/at/with,covert the,cliff

-Here, the man uses a term of affection for the woman, speaking of her as if she were a dove.
-He then explains the way in which she is like a dove.
-If it would be helpful in your language, you could turn this metaphor into a simile and explain the basis of the comparison.
+Here the man speaks to the woman he loves as if she were his dove.
+He then tells her the way in which she is like a dove.
+If it would be helpful in your language, you could state this meaning plainly.
 Alternate translation: “O my one who is like a dove.
-You are like a gentle and timid dove which hides in the clefts of the rock and in the hiding places of the cliff” or “You are like a dove.
-You are like a gentle and shy dove which hides in the clefts of the rock and in the hiding places of the cliff” or “You are like a dove.
-Far away in the clefts of the rock, in the hiding places of the cliff”
+You are like a gentle and timid dove which hides in the clefts of the rock and in the hiding places of the cliff” or “You are like a dove, like a gentle and shy dove which hides in the clefts of the rock and in the hiding places of the cliff” or “You are like a dove, far away in the clefts of the rock, in the hiding places of the cliff”

 Note 3 topic: figures-of-speech / parallelism